Special clinical interests in breast, urological, gastrointestinal, lung, and Stereotactic Radiosurgery

 Clinical interests

 Tee works primarily across breast, gastro-intestinal, genitourinary and thoracic cancers.
-He has a keen interest in total lymphoid irradiation for cardiac transplant rejection and stereotactic cardiac ablative radiation therapy for refractory ventricular tachycardia, and works in close collaboration with the cardiac transplant and cardiology team at Fiona Stanley Hospital.
-Dr Ben King and him have successfully treated the first patient with a refractory ventricular tachycardia with stereotactic cardiac ablative radiation therapy in Western Australia in July 2020.
+He has an interest in radiation therapy treatments to support cardiac transplant and cardiology patients, including a collaboration with the cardiology team at Fiona Stanley Hospital in Perth.
+Dr Ben King and Tee treated the first patient with refractory ventricular tachycardia with stereotactic cardiac ablative radiation therapy in Western Australia in July 2020.

 Professional memberships